paolo626/FastAudioVisual/README.md

 4. ModelDesign: In this part, we focus on audiovisual fusion method and model design for audiovisual other domain( including loss  , framework, other trick.).
 It collect some research work and code.
 Also, we can replace simplemodel into this part.
 Making the result is better.

 5. Analysis: Based on above parts, we will using some tool to analysis the result of this experiment.
 Such as confusion matrix, CAM, feature distrbution.
+6. Test:  Some demo for using this project.
-6. Others: It includes some paper or blog for this area.
-And aslo give other code not included in above part.
+7. Others: It includes some paper or blog for this area.

 In general, All of these design is for developing your audiovisual research fastly by this ttool!